-Brown Butter Chocolate Chip Cookies come together in the time it takes to preheat the oven.
-Chewy on the inside and crispy on the edges, brown butter chocolate chip cookies have massive chocolate puddles, and these no mixer, no chill time cookies will become your new favorite!
+My Brown Butter Chocolate Chip Cookies come together in the time it takes to preheat the oven.
+Chewy on the inside and crispy on the edges, brown butter chocolate chip cookies have massive chocolate puddles, and these no mixer, no chill time cookies will become your new favorite - these are the most popular recipe on my site for a good reason!

 Hi hi!
 Just popping in to share the recipe for these brown butter chocolate chip cookies!
 These are a thin and chewy version of my favourite small batch chocolate chip cookies.
-They spread out a little more, and require no chill time.
 These brown butter cookies are crisp around the edges and still chewy in the middle - I love them so, so much.

 Brown butter is butter that has been heated to a point where the moisture evaporates and the milk solids brown.
 It has a delicious toasty flavour, which adds an amazing depth to brown butter chocolate chip cookies.
 Browning butter for recipes is a super simple trick to adding flavour to recipes - I love it in cookies, a streusel topping, cinnamon rolls, or a brown butter salted caramel.

-The most important thing to remember when browning butter is to go slowly - it can catch quickly and you don't want to burn the milk solids, just toast them until nicely brown.
+My top tip to remember when browning butter is to go slowly.
+I have made a ton of brown butter in my time and it can catch quickly and you don't want to burn the milk solids, just toast them until nicely brown.

 These brown butter chocolate chip cookies are more on the 'thin and crispy' side than other chocolate chip cookie recipes on my site.
 They aren't super thin, but they have that perfect chewy chocolate chip cookie soft centre, and get that crispy edge.
 If you would like them more on the crispy side, you can increase the bake time to give you crispy chocolate chip cookies.